Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Abstract

 \section{Abstract}

 The \textit{James Webb Space Telescope} (\textit{JWST}) is opening new frontiers of transient discovery and follow-up at high-redshift.
-Here we present the discovery of a spectroscopically confirmed Type Ia supernova (SN\,Ia; \highzIa) at $z=\snz$ with \textit{JWST}, including a NIRCam multi-band light curve. \highzIa lands at the edge of traditional low-$z$ cosmology color cuts because of its blue color (peak rest-frame $B-V\sim-0.3$), and applying a fiducial standardization with the BayeSN model we find the \highzIa luminosity distance is in $\sim0.1\sigma$ agreement with $\Lambda$CDM. \highzIa is only the second spectroscopically confirmed SN\,Ia in the dark matter-dominated Universe at $z>2$ (the other is SN\,$2023$adsy), giving it rare leverage to constrain any potential evolution in SN\,Ia standardized luminosities.
+Here we present the discovery of a spectroscopically confirmed Type Ia supernova (SN\,Ia; \highzIa) at $z=\snz$ with \textit{JWST}, including a NIRCam multi-band light curve. \highzIa lands at the edge of traditional low-$z$ cosmology cuts because of its blue color (peak rest-frame $B-V\sim-0.3$) but with a normal decline rate ($\Delta m_{15}(B)\sim1.25$), and applying a fiducial standardization with the BayeSN model we find the \highzIa luminosity distance is in $\sim0.1\sigma$ agreement with $\Lambda$CDM. \highzIa is only the second spectroscopically confirmed SN\,Ia in the dark matter-dominated Universe at $z>2$ (the other is SN\,$2023$adsy), giving it rare leverage to constrain any potential evolution in SN\,Ia standardized luminosities.
 Similar to SN\,$2023$adsy ($B-V\sim0.8)$, \highzIa has a fairly extreme (but opposite) color, which may be due to the small sample size or a secondary factor, such as host galaxy properties.
 Nevertheless, the \highzIa spectrum is well-represented by normal low-$z$ SN\,Ia spectra and we find no definitive evolution in SN\,Ia standardization with redshift.
-Still, the first two spectroscopically confirmed $z>2$ SNe\,Ia have peculiar colors and combine for a $\sim1\sigma$ distance slope relative to $\Lambda$CDM, the implications of which require a larger sample and dedicated host galaxy observations to investigate.
+Still, the first two spectroscopically confirmed $z>2$ SNe\,Ia have peculiar colors and combine for a $\sim1\sigma$ distance slope relative to $\Lambda$CDM, though in agreement with recent SN\,Ia cosmological measurements.